gallenc/solent4Public/README.md

 COM400 software systems development.

 # Maven
-To build any of these projects you will need maven installed
+To build any of these projects you will need [Apache maven](https://maven.apache.org/) installed.

 University PCs do not have maven by default so a work around is to run the script as described in [maven-setup](../master/maven-setup)